lordksix/nextjs-template/README.md

-# react-template
+# Nestjs Template

+## Instructions

-Template to create a containerized React application
+- Template to create a containerized Nextjs app with Husky, Prettier, Jest, and Eslist setup.